 For infants older than 4 months and below 12 months, babies should only ever sleep alone in a crib with no other objects inside of it besides a pacifier.
 There are literally no exceptions to this rule of an empty crib.
 You should never put any of the following objects in your infant’s crib:

 Really, No Blankets

-Blankets in particular are often used in cribs despite recommendations that they not be placed in cribs until baby is 12 months of age or older.
-Babies can place blankets, even lovies (which the AAP no longer allows or recommends), over their faces and breathe recirculated air.
-They may also become entangled in the fabric and quickly lose their ability to extricate themselves from different positions.
+Blankets, in particular, are often used in cribs despite recommendations that they not be placed in cribs until baby is 12 months of age or older.
+Babies can place blankets, even loveys (which the AAP no longer allows or recommends), over their faces and breathe recirculated air.
+They may also become entangled in the fabric, and quickly lose their ability to extricate themselves from different positions.
 As it is, many infants are just learning how to maneuver and control their bodies.
-Blankets only further impede their movement, and can cause them to become stuck in a dangerous position.
+Blankets only further impede their movement.
+This can cause them to become stuck in a dangerous position.

 If you are concerned your baby is cold, use a sleep sack.
 You can use one that is styled like a vest where arms are free, or you can use one that covers the arms and hands.
 Either way, make sure your baby is able to move around freely, even if their hands are covered.

 Avoid hanging mobiles over a crib.
 Babies can sometimes detach the mobile, and become tangled in the strings.
 Or they may be able to reach the small components that make up the mobile itself that can be choking hazards.
 As noted in the SUID article above, it is vital for the health and safety of babies that all safe sleeping guidelines be followed closely.
 All of the time.